MMO5001 Philosophy of Science, Research Design and Methods

 Basic knowledge of scientific methods as commonly acquired trough completing a bachelor thesis.

 No previous knowledge in philosophy is necessary, but is an advantage.

-As all the litterature is in English, and some of it uses a relatively complicates language and terminology, we recommend that the students have a fairly good command of the english language.
+As all of the litterature is in English, and some of it uses a relatively complicated language and terminology, we recommend that the students have a fairly good command of the english language.